 What does that mean, and why do I care?

-This principle can be summed up simply: you only get better at the activity that you are practicing.
-Understanding this, we should conclude that training slowly only makes us better at moving slowly.
-On the other side of the coin, when you practice training with momentum in foundational movements patterns it will make your life easier and will make those movements stronger and safer.
-The practice of controlling momentum and deceleration will spill over into your daily life making you feel strong, resilient, confident, and not to mention the continued energy burn post-exercise, BONUS!
+You only get better at the activity that you practice.
+Understanding this, we should conclude that training only makes us better at moving slowly.
+Conversely, training with momentum in foundational movement patterns will make your life easier and make those movements stronger and safer.
+Controlling momentum and deceleration will spill over into your daily life, making you feel strong, resilient, confident, and not to mention the continued energy burn post-exercise, BONUS!

 Let’s take the granddaddy of all kettlebell solution drills, the swing, as an example.

-Swings, which are almost completely a momentum-based exercise, can teach people to properly pick anything up off the ground, to properly use the hips to accelerate weight with a stable spine, and to properly slow down or redirect movement that would usually come to an abrupt stop.
+Swings, which are almost a momentum-based exercise, can teach people to pick anything up off the ground properly, properly use the hips to accelerate weight with a stable spine, and properly slow down or redirect movement that would usually come to an abrupt stop.

-One of the most common ways for people to injure themselves is by movement having to abruptly come to a complete stop.
-By practicing many of the most popular functional fitness drills, including kettlebell swings and push presses, you will be training your body to better absorb shock and redirect momentum, thus allowing you to become safer, stronger, and faster.
+One of the most common ways for people to injure themselves is by movement having to come to a complete stop abruptly.
+By practicing many of the most popular functional fitness drills, including kettlebell swings and push presses, you will be training your body to absorb shock better and redirect momentum, thus allowing you to become safer, stronger, and faster.

 Cody Bramlett is a kettlebell fat loss expert with over seven years of experience training clients with kettlebells.
-He was one of the top trainers at the first kettlebell gym in the United States before starting his gym and creating his online programs.
-Cody is an RKC instructor who is FMS certified, Yoga Alliance certified and Z Health certified.
+Before starting his gym and creating his online programs, he was one of the top trainers at the first kettlebell gym in the United States.
+Cody is an RKC instructor who is FMS certified, Yoga Alliance certified, and Z Health certified.
 He holds a BS in Business Management from San Diego State University.